samvel-aivazian/neetcode/README.md

 ## Project Description

 This repository contains solutions to NeetCode problems implemented in Java 21.
-The main goal of this repository is to provide a comprehensive collection of solutions for various data structures and algorithm problems, showcasing clean code and thorough testing practices.
+The main goal of this repository is to provide a comprehensive collection of solutions for various data structures, algorithms, sorting techniques, and design patterns, showcasing clean code and thorough testing practices.

 ## Structure

 The repository is organized into multiple subprojects, each representing a different problem or topic.
 Each subproject contains its own `README.md` with specific details about the implementation and testing.

+### Subprojects

+- **Design Patterns**: Implementation of design patterns.
+- **Graphs**: Solutions to graph-related problems.
+- **Data Structures**: Implementation of data structures.
+- **Sorting**: Implementation of sorting algorithms.

 ## Features

 - Solutions to various NeetCode problems.
-- Implementation of data structures and algorithms in clean Java code.
+- Implementation of data structures, algorithms, and design patterns in clean Java code.
 - Comprehensive test cases for each implementation.
 - Detailed documentation for each subproject.
 - Full test coverage for all implementations.